Lenstralab/FocusFeedbackGUI/README.md

 ![cyllensgui icon](Icon.ico)

 # Focus Feedback GUI
 Gui to live track single particles.
 Written for Zeiss' Zen Black software.
+A version working with Zeiss' Zen Blue will be available from Zeiss soon.

 # Installation
 ## With installer